-The right to demand immediate payment of the principal balance does not mean it is reasonable to expect this to happen.
+The right to demand immediate payment of the principal balance does not mean it’s reasonable to expect this to happen.
 Consumers take out loans to pay for larger purchases in affordable monthly payments.
 Loans would not be required nor interest paid on them if people would have the capital available themselves.
-Borrowers having financial difficulties are even less likely to have this sort of capital available.
-Therefore the main objective of collection and recovery is to restore the cash flow, or part of it.
-The success of these activities are measured by looking how much of the cash flow was restored.
+Borrowers who are having financial difficulties are even less likely to have this sort of capital available.
+Therefore, the main objective of collection and recovery is to restore the cash flow, or part of it.
+The success of these activities are measured by looking at how much of the cash flow was restored.